Requirements for Neurofeedback Certification

 *sessions are a minimum of 20 minutes.

-A comprehensive course in human anatomy, physiology or human biology, or neuroanatomy from a BCIA accredited program or a regionally accredited academic institution fulfills this requirement.
+A comprehensive course in neuroanatomy, neurophysiology, or physiological psychology from a regionally accredited academic institution or BCIA accredited program fulfills this requirement.

 License/Credential for Independent Practice

-When treating a medical or psychological disorder, you are required to hold a current health care license in a BCIA approved health care field, issued by the state in which you practice or agree to work under the supervision of an appropriately credentialed health care professional.
+When treating a medical or psychological disorder, a current health care license in a BCIA approved health care field, issued by the state in which you practice is required.
+Unlicensed practitioners must agree to work under the legal supervision of an appropriately credentialed health care professional who has training and experience with neurofeedback and the populations and disorders being treated.
+All international candidates must be licensed

 A three-hour objective examination covering the Blueprint areas is required of all candidates.
-Examinations are offered in various locations or by special exam using a proctor for an additional fee.
+Exams are only offered with our online proctor using cameras and artificial intelligence to monitor security.

 Sequence for Meeting Certification Requirements